quantcast/qfs/README.md

 Metaserver provides the namespace for the filesystem while the chunkservers do the storage/retrieval of file blocks in the form of 'chunks'.

-Each server uses a configuration file that sets the server's run time parameters.
+Each server uses a configuration file that sets the run time parameters of the server.
 The metaserver is configured with the filesystem port, chunkserver port, chunk placement groups for replication, the location of transaction logs and checkpoints and so on.
 The chunk server is configured with the port of the metaserver, path to copy the chunks and so on.